Updated: July 21, 2020 at 8:28AM

 Everyone is encouraged to help reduce any potential spread of the virus by routinely sanitizing their individual workspaces.

-Staff and faculty who are assigned individual offices do not need to wear face coverings while alone in the office.
+Staff and faculty who are assigned individual offices do not need to wear masks while alone in the office.
 Regardless of office size, when two or more people are in an office all occupants should wear a face covering.

 Managers who oversee staff assigned to open workstations should assess the layout of these work areas and determine if remote work is a feasible solution.
 For workstations enclosed by wall panels less than 54” in height, determine if a 6-foot minimum separation can be maintained with the occupant of adjacent workstations; if this cannot be achieved, direct staff to work remotely or provide alternative workspaces such as an unused conference or meeting rooms.